2009 Little Caesars Pizza Bowl

-The 2009 Little Caesars Pizza Bowl was an NCAA-sanctioned bowl game (previously the Motor City Bowl game) played at 1:00 PM EST on December 26, 2009, at Ford Field in Detroit, Michigan and aired on ESPN.
+The 2009 Little Caesars Pizza Bowl was an NCAA-sanctioned bowl game (previously the Motor City Bowl game) played at 1:00 p.m.
+EST on December 26, 2009, at Ford Field in Detroit, Michigan and aired on ESPN.

 The game was the 13th installment of the bowl game played in Detroit.
 The Marshall Thundering Herd of Conference USA defeated the Ohio Bobcats, champion of the East Division of the Mid-American Conference, 21–17, giving the Thundering Herd a seven-win season.
 A lack of eligible teams from the Big Ten Conference made a spot available in the game for Marshall.

 Line judge Sarah Thomas became the first woman to officiate a college football bowl game.

 Teams

 The 2009 game marked an unexpected renewal of the Battle for the Bell, the rivalry between the two nearby teams (about 80 mi apart), which had been on hiatus since Marshall's move from the MAC to C-USA in 2005.
 The teams were both members of the Mid-American Conference from 1997 to 2004 and were meeting for the 53rd time.
 Marshall and Ohio planned to renew their rivalry in 2010.